basvo/EventLogNotifier/README.md

 ![EventLogNotifier](http://i.imgur.com/eTQ516M.png)

-Small tool that lives in your systray and shows a notification whenever something bad happens in your event log.
+Small tool that lives in your systray and shows a notification whenever something happens in your event log.